 “It’s a red-light green-light system with great reporting capabilities,” Gerhard says.
 “If the Smithsonian is going to loan artwork for display in our museum, they want to see that we understand and can report this environmental data.
 Being able to say, ‘We keep this gallery in this range and your collection will be safe here’ is important.”

 Gerhard says every application, especially utility-based tools such as the help-desk and data logger applications, have saved museum staff “incredible amounts of time.”

 “Everything they’ve done for us saves us time on a daily basis,” Gerhard says.
 “Troy Web steps back and thinks about the big picture, including what you might need down the road, and then they build your applications so you can add or modify them yourself in the future.”

-Jon Briccetti, president and CEO of Troy Web Consulting, says client relationships matter just as much as hard numbers.
+Jon Briccetti, CEO of Troy Web Consulting, says client relationships matter just as much as hard numbers.

 “We never underestimate or take for granted the importance of building solid client relationships.
 Our clients become our friends.
 Their success is our success,” Briccetti explains.
 “Projects may not always generate calculable metrics, but if our client’s day is made easier or more efficient because of our work, we’re happy.”